rianoc/MQTT_blog/README.md

 ```

 * `name` - The name of the sensor
-* `class` - Home Assistant has some predefined [classes](https://www.home-assistant.io/integrations/sensor/#device-class) of sensor.
+* `class` - Home Assistant has some predefined [classes](https://www.home-assistant.io/integrations/sensor/#device-class) of sensor
 * `unit` - the unit of measure of the sensor
-* `icon` - An icon can be chosen for the UI.
+* `icon` - An icon can be chosen for the UI

-As our light sensor does not fall in to a known `class`, it's value is left as null and we must chose an `icon` as without a default `class` one will not be automatically populated.
+As our light sensor does not fall into a known `class`, it's value is left as null and we must chose an `icon` as without a default `class` one will not be automatically populated.

-Now that we have defined out metadata we are required to publish it.
+Now that we have defined the metadata we need to publish it.
 MQTT uses a hierarchy of topics when data is published.
 To configure a home assistant sensor a message must arrive on a topic of the structure:

 ```txt
 <discovery_prefix>/<component>/[<node_id>/]<object_id>/config